A Unified Framework for Hopsets and Spanners: A Lower Bound for the Unified Algorithm

-\begin{proof} By the construction of $G(k,f,\alpha,n)$ we can see that the shortest path from $x$ to $y$ starts by getting from $x$ to the $0$'th layer of its tower, then through the path $P$, reaching the $0$'th layer of $y$'s tower, and finally getting up through the layers to $y$.
-Then, $w(x,y)$ is the weight of this shortest path, which is:
+For the distance $d(x,y)$, observe that the shortest path from $x\in L_{c,i}$ to $y\in L_{d,j}$ starts by getting from $x$ to the $0$'th layer of its tower, then through the path $P$, reaching the $0$'th layer of $y$'s tower, and finally getting up through the layers to $y$.
+The weight of this path, which is the weight of the edge $(x,y)$ is